Madison Snowfall Totals & Accumulation Averages

 There are data and descriptions here of how many days it snows and the total amount of snowfall that Madison usually gets.
 There are also monthly and yearly counts of the days that the city normally has heavy snowstorms and deep snow accumulated on the ground.
 Plus there's information on when Madison can expect the first and last snowfalls of the season.

-All the numbers are averages, based on climate data gathered from 1981 to 2010 at Madison's Dane County Regional Airport.
+The first set of monthly snow totals are averages for 2010 to 2019.
+All the other numbers are averages, based on climate data gathered from 1991 to 2020 at Madison's Dane County Regional Airport.

 How Often it Snows in Madison

 The next two tables list monthly and yearly totals for amount of snow and how many days it snows at least 0.1 inches (0.25 centimetres).

 These averages don't show how much the snowfall in Madison varies from year to year.

 In December, for instance, one in four years totals over 20.8 inches of snow.
 Another 25 percent of years receive less than 2.6 inches for the month.

 Similarly in January, fresh snowfall in the heaviest years amounts to over 19 inches, while the lightest years get under nine inches.